OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

 3. Key Management decrypte and send it to Cloak Tx pools;
 4. Check the type of transaction;

-  4.1 If it is a CT, the execution executes it and return result in EVM.
+  4.1 If it is a PRT, the execution executes it and return result in EVM.

   4.2 If it is an MPT, it will wait for other MPT until meet the demand.
 The details will be described below.